Sunday, August 31, 2025

 The day has gone by surprisingly fast.

-He's stretched out in his recliner, and I doubt if he'll move before bedtime.
+He’s stretched out in his recliner, and I doubt he’ll move before bedtime.

 They had been weebly‑wobbling about working tomorrow.